To share the list of published groups, at the top right of the groups' page, tap the Share Published Groups list button.

 While the design of the list of published groups is consistent with the rest of UCare, this may not fit with the colors and fonts used on your website.
 If so, a custom CSS file can be specified to alter the design of the form; you will need the help of someone with CSS skills to create a customized design.

-Tip: You can upload the CSS file to a service like Dropbox, we do not hotlink the CSS file but download a copy every five minutes.
+Tip: You can upload the CSS file to a service like Dropbox.
+UCare does not hotlink the CSS file but instead downloads a copy every five minutes.
 This makes it easy for you to edit the CSS design, and the changes will be reflected on the form within five minutes.

 Published groups list